Submissions

 TABLES AND FIGURES

-5. Lines that refer to sources and notes should be included in the text.
-Equations should be numerically numbered in parenthesis with aligning right margin.
+• Source lines and notes should be included with the table or figure.
+Equations should be numbered consecutively in parentheses, aligned to the right margin.

 • Andoyo (1990) reviewed research on negotiation and found that it spans many disciplines.